How Many Plants Can You Grow In a Grow Tent?

 As a rule of thumb, consider these allocations for each plant per square foot:

-How Many Plants Can You Fit in a Particular Grow Tent Size?
+How Many Plants Can You Fit in Popular Grow Tent Sizes?

 Now that you are familiar with the possible growing methods, here’s a quick breakdown of how many you can put in your tent.